 Without this essential west-to-port connection, truck drivers will continue to have two options: a longer and less efficient journey via the West Gate Bridge and Bolte Bridge, or an increasingly slow and more congested trip along inner-west arterial roads with traffic lights, difficult turns and a mixture of local traffic, cyclists and pedestrians sharing the road and abutting residential areas.

 - direct freeway connections to the port saving trucks up to 50% travel time

 - 50% more capacity to the West Gate Freeway from M80/M1 interchange

 - a full freeway management system, offering improved travel time reliability and safety

-- a strengthened West Gate Freeway to 75% SM1600 and full SM1600 for the Western Distributor, providing a heavy vehicle route for HPFVs from Webb Dock and Swanson Dock all the way to the M80 via the Western Distributor
+- a strengthened West Gate Freeway to 75% SM1600 and full SM1600 for the West Gate Tunnel Project, providing a heavy vehicle route for HPFVs from Webb Dock and Swanson Dock all the way to the M80 via the West Gate Tunnel Project

 - express lanes to the West Gate Bridge for vehicles heading to south of the city and the south eastern suburbs

 - direct connections primarily servicing the freight industry at Mackenzie Road, Appleton Dock Road and Hyde Street

 - upgrades to interchanges to better accommodate freight vehicles.